isocroft/phlorx/README.md

 # Phlorx
-Phlorx is a light-weight, task efficient, fault tolerant JavaScript library for functional reactive programming inspired by Bacon.js &  React.
+Phlorx is a light-weight, task efficient, fault tolerant JavaScript library for functional reactive programming inspired by Bacon.js &  RxJS.
 It requires jQuery to work

 ## Browser Support